 How to Accept Crypto Payments for Digital Products — Zero Fees

-Learn how to accept Bitcoin, Ethereum, Litecoin, USDT, USDC, and Dogecoin for digital products with zero processing fees.
-This guide covers SellvyPay's direct-to-wallet architecture, setup instructions, and security best practices.
+Learn how to accept Bitcoin, Ethereum, Litecoin, USDT, USDC, Solana, and 14 cryptocurrencies total for digital products.
+This guide covers SellvyPay's custodial payment system, setup instructions, and security best practices.

 Cryptocurrency is no longer a niche payment method.
 Millions of people worldwide hold crypto and prefer to spend it directly rather than converting to fiat first.
 For digital product sellers, accepting crypto opens your store to a global audience of buyers who might never complete a purchase with a credit card.